castcasino/cast-poker/docs/docs/players/holdem.md

 ---
-sidebar_position: 6
+sidebar_position: 3
 ---

-# PLAY — Texas Hold'em
+# Texas Hold'em

-- 2 - 8 players
+- 2 - 23 players on a Solo table
+- Unlimited players on a #WAGMI table